 Here is a basic overview of the NVC dance floor.
-Go here to do an easy online course by Joel Young on the NVC Dance Floor and the Empathy cards.
-You can also download the dance floor for free here.
+Go here for an easy online course by Joel Young on the NVC Dance Floor and the Empathy cards.

 “I noticed you went to the movies and didn’t text me.”